redis-developer/redis-om-node-tutorial/README.md

     $ curl -X GET http://localhost:8080/songs/by-genre/rock -s | json_pp
     $ curl -X GET http://localhost:8080/songs/by-genre/parody -s | json_pp

-This route let's you get all the songs between two years.
+This route lets you get all the songs between two years.
 Great for finding all those 80s hits.
 Of course, all of Dylan's songs are more recent than that, so we'll go a little more narrow when we try it out:

 ```javascript
 router.get('/between-years/:start-:stop', async (req, res) => {